pnp/pnpcore/samples/Demo.AzFunction.ManagedIdentityV2/README.md

 ### Test your Function App in Azure

 Test the function in Azure using the [run the function in Azure](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp) procedure.

+### Performance optimizations
+See [Performance optimizations](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=windows#performance-optimizations) for changes you can implement to improve performance of your Azure Function.